khushi-gunnu17/NodeJS/Notes.md

 There are two types of patterns in authentication.
 - Statefull = Which maintains state or data or server side
 - Stateless = which has no state

+## How to transfer uid ?
+- cookies
+- response
+- headers